 Symmes bet on North Bend, and sold the Cincinnati tract to three men: a New Jersey land speculator, and the money man, Mathias Denman; a prominent man from Lexington to give the enterprise legitimacy and the fame of his name, Col. Robert Patterson; and one guy whose role was to do the work of surveying the entire parcel into lots for future sale, John Filson.
 If you're counting, that's two guys from Kentucky and one from New Jersey.
 And one of the Kentucky guys - Filson - to do the actual work.

 We note that Filson is still commonly known and respected among historians, Cincinnati's Plum Street was originally named Filson Street, Filson is the biographer of Daniel Boone that made Boone famous, and Filson is one of the three founders of what is now Cincinnati, and virtually nobody remembers Kenny.
-St. Clair left Cincinnati after 3 days, and would eventually lead American troops in what some have called the worst defeat ever of US troops by Indians.
+Symmes moved to Newport when he discovered the Great Miami River flooded.
+St. Clair left Cincinnati after 3 days, and would eventually lead American troops in what some have called the worst defeat ever (Wikipedia) of US troops by Indians.
 Some time later, Fort Washington shut down and moved to Newport, where the city was more receptive to it.